 Upon arrival we were told to be careful of altitude sickness by drinking lots of water and chewing on coca leaves.
 The Atacama desert is over 2,000 meters above sea level and coming there straight after being used to only about 1,000 meters above sea level can be hard to adjust to.
 Not to mention that the weekend led us on some adventures where we ascended to more than 4,300 meters above sea level.
 I was also warned to take extra good care of my new tattoo (yep I got a tattoo in Santiago) because the sun and sand can really mess up fresh ink.
 So the following photos have pictures of me with a scarf around my arm.
 That was my protection, plus a bandage underneath.
 And not to worry, it is healing beautifully.

 I haven’t stayed in many hostels before but I can honestly say that Hostal Rural is the most unique, lovely, wonderful and amazing hostel I have ever stayed in.
-It is so colorful and hippie-esque with hammocks and a ‘Chill Out Zone’ that is a cave with fabric hangings as a make-shift roof and paintings all over the walls by the locals.
+It is so colorful and hippie-esque with hammocks and a ‘Chill Out Zone’ cave with fabric hangings as a make-shift roof and paintings all over the walls by the locals.
 Our hostel manager, Nacho, was the bomb and also gave us discounts on all of our tours.
 The whole place had such a relaxed vibe and everyone was super friendly.

 Our first day in the desert we decided to take a trip to Cejar Lagunas.
 The Cejar Lagunas are a set of salt lakes in the desert, one of which was swim-friendly.
 However don’t let the fact that it’s a ‘desert’ fool you.
 The water was freaking cold.
+If you were willing to brave the cold you could lay back in the water and float due to all the salt!

 We woke up early.
 Too early.
 In fact we thought our tour to the Altiplanic Lakes started at 6am so we all got up at 5am and got ready.
 Of course there was a miss communication of some sort because after walking around San Pedro (the little town in the desert we stayed in) for about an hour and deciding to give up and go back to bed, we realized the tour was actually at 8:30am.
 If anyone we woke up that morning by running around like chickens with their heads cut off is reading this, I am sincerely sorry.
 Anyways we did get to the Altiplanic Lakes after all which were about 4,000 meters above sea level and absolutely stunning.
 Also it was extremely cold.
 When you’re that high above sea level, even the driest desert on earth is going to be chile.
 I mean chilly… (Sorry, not sorry for the bad pun).